ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/style-the-app.md

 Nice!

 We have a couple of other components where we need to set a specific color.
 Namely the tabs as well as the footer area on the login page.
-To modify the color of spcific components, we can set the color attribute as such: `color="primary"`.
+To modify the color of specific components, we can set the color attribute as such: `color="primary"`.
 Let's use this to set our colors:

 **`src/app/login/login.page.html`**